getnova/cacti-db/README.md

     </a>
 </p>
 <p align="center">
-    This is the Discord Bot of the Nova Project.
+    This is the Cacti Database of the Nova Project.
 </p>

 ## Getting Started